opensearch-project/data-prepper/data-prepper-plugins/cloudwatch-logs/README.md

           max_event_size: "256kb"
           max_request_size: "1mb"
           retry_count: 5
-          backoff_time
+          back_off_time: "500ms"
 ```

 ## AWS Configuration

 - `region` (Optional) : The AWS region to use for credentials.
 Defaults to [standard SDK behavior to determine the region](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/region-selection.html).

-- `sts_role_arn` (Optional) : The AWS STS role to assume for requests to S3. which will use the [standard SDK behavior for credentials](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html).
+- `sts_role_arn` (Optional) : The AWS STS role to assume for requests to CloudWatchLogs. which will use the [standard SDK behavior for credentials](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html).

 - `sts_external_id` (Optional) : The external ID to attach to AssumeRole requests.

-- `max_retries` (Optional) : An integer value indicates the maximum number of times that single request should be retired in-order to ingest data to amazon s3.
-Defaults to `5`.

-- `bucket` (Required) : The name of the S3 bucket to write to.

-- `object_key` (Optional) : It contains `path_prefix` and `file_pattern`.
-Defaults to s3 object `events-%{yyyy-MM-dd'T'hh-mm-ss}` inside bucket root directory.

-- `path_prefix` (Optional) : path_prefix nothing but directory structure inside bucket in-order to store objects.
-Defaults to `none`.

 ## Threshold Configuration

-- `event_count` (Required) : An integer value indicates the maximum number of events required to ingest into s3-bucket as part of threshold.
+- `batch_size` (Optional) : An integer value that indicates how many events we hold until we make a call to CloudWatch Logs.
+Defaults to 25.

+- `max_event_size` (Optional) : A string representing the max size in bytes of the allowed events.
+Defaults to "256kb".
+(Min = "1b", Max = "256 kb")

-- `maximum_size` (Optional) : A String representing the count or size of bytes required to ingest into s3-bucket as part of threshold.
-Defaults to `50mb`.
+- `max_request_size` (Optional) : A string representing the count or size of bytes we hold until we make a call to CloudWatch Logs.
+Default is "1mb".
+(Min = "1b", Max = "1mb")

-- `event_collect_timeout` (Required) : A String representing how long events should be collected before ingest into s3-bucket as part of threshold.
-All Duration values are a string that represents a duration.
-They support ISO_8601 notation string ("PT20.345S", "PT15M", etc.) as well as simple notation Strings for seconds ("60s") and milliseconds ("1500ms").
+- `retry_count` (Optional) : An integer value that indicates the number of retries we make when encountering errors sending logs to CloudWatch Logs.
+Defaults to 5.
+(Min = 1, Max = 15)

+- `log_send_interval` (Optional) : A string representing the amount of time in seconds between making requests.
+Defaults to "60s".
+(Min = "5s", Max = "300s")

+- `back_off_time` (Optional) : A string representing the amount of time in milliseconds between errored transmission re-attempts.
+Defaults to "500ms".
+(Min = "500ms", Max = "1000ms")

 ## Buffer Type Configuration

-- `buffer_type` (Optional) : Records stored temporary before flushing into s3 bucket.
-Possible values are `local_file` and `in_memory`.
-Defaults to `in_memory`.
+- `buffer_type` (Optional) : A string representing the type of buffer to use to hold onto events.
+Currently only supports `in_memory`.

 ## Metrics

 ### Counters

-* `s3SinkObjectsSucceeded` - The number of S3 objects that the S3 sink has successfully written to S3.
+* `cloudWatchLogsEventsSucceeded` - The number of log events successfully published to CloudWatch Logs.
-* `s3SinkObjectsFailed` - The number of S3 objects that the S3 sink failed to write to S3.
+* `cloudWatchLogsEventsFailed` - The number of log events failed while publishing to CloudWatch Logs.
-* `s3SinkObjectsEventsSucceeded` - The number of records that the S3 sink has successfully written to S3.
+* `cloudWatchLogsRequestsSucceeded` - The number of log requests successfully made to CloudWatch Logs.
-* `s3SinkObjectsEventsFailed` - The number of records that the S3 sink has failed to write to S3.
+* `cloudWatchLogsRequestsFailed` - The number of log requests failed to reach CloudWatch Logs.

-### Distribution Summaries

-* `s3SinkObjectSizeBytes` - Measures the distribution of the S3 request's payload size in bytes.

 ## Developer Guide